As soon as the Goldberg STL went up I started getting requests for an 8mm version. Eager for another challenge I decided to give it a go.

 The shape resembled an elephant head so it became Babar instead of Goldberg II.
 The battery holder/motor butt remained mostly unchanged, except for thinner walls and a slightly bigger opening for bigger batteries.

 The first version was really stiff and HEAVIER than Goldberg, so I pared the struts down 'til the whole frame was 4.56 grams, just .8 gram heavier than the stock frame, and almost 2 grams lighter than Goldberg.
-And of course, like Goldberg, it has an integrated cam mount and battery holder, so there'd be no glue reinforcements, rubber bands, cam mounts, or canopies.
+And of course, like Goldberg, it has an integrated cam mount, struts, and battery holder, so there'd be no glue reinforcements, rubber bands, cam mounts, or canopies.
 The only thing you'd add to Babar is maybe a dab of hot glue to keep the fpv cam from rotating in its mount.
-My complete build with the Acrowhoop v2 and Powerwhoop connector came to 20.2 grams without a battery.
+After a few more iterations my complete build with the Acrowhoop v2 and Powerwhoop connector came to 20.2 grams without a battery.